Video Clip 2 min 34 sec ( 0.7 Mb RealVideo or 23 Mb MPG )

 148:12:34 Allen: Outstanding.

-[Dave removes the Teflon seal protector and drops it on the ground next to the trench.]148:12:35 Irwin: (To Dave) Okay, you're going to leave me, and I'll sample it myself.
+[Dave removes the Teflon seal protector and drops it on the ground next to the trench.
+The tranch sample is 15014, consisting of 333 grams of soil.]148:12:35 Irwin: (To Dave) Okay, you're going to leave me, and I'll sample it myself.
 I guess I'll fill the bags myself then.

 [As indicated on LMP-17, Jim will get samples from various depths in the trench wall.]148:12:42 Scott: I guess you'll have to.